Chaco Canyon Consulting

 Attachment contagion

-Some email systems (such as Lotus Notes) have a mode for Reply in which attachments to the original message are included in the reply.
+Some email systems have a mode for Reply in which attachments to the original message are included in the reply.
 That same attachment is then included in the reply to the Reply, and so on forever, until the thread dies.
 Ultimately, some recipients may have dozens of copies of the same document.

 Rarely is this useful.
-It can even be detrimental, especially to those who read their email while traveling, when they're usually using a slow connection.
-Read about an alternative way to reply.
+It can even be detrimental, especially to those who read their email while traveling, when they might be using a slow connection.
+If your system is one that, by default, includes the attachment in the reply, learn how to inhibit its inclusion.

 E-Debates